At least 15 people are dead after mass shooting at a Prague university

-PRAGUE (AP) — A lone gunman opened fire Thursday in a university building in downtown Prague, killing at least 15 people and injuring more than 20 in the Czech Republic’s worst mass shooting, police and the city’s rescue service said.
+PRAGUE (AP) — A student opened fire Thursday at a university in Prague, killing at least 14 people, officials said, and injuring more than 20 in the Czech Republic’s worst mass shooting.

-Vondrasek said 24 were injured, and authorities warned that the death toll could rise.
+Vondrasek said in the evening that 14 people had died and 25 were injured, after earlier reporting that 15 had died and 24 were hurt.
+He didn’t explain the change.
+Authorities warned that the death toll could rise.

 Police gave no details about the victims or a possible motive for the shooting at the building located near the Vltava River in Jan Palach Square.
 Czech Interior Minister Vit Rakusan said investigators do not suspect a link to any extremist ideology or groups.

-Vondrasek said police believe the suspect killed his father in his hometown of Hostoun, just west of Prague, earlier in the day, and that he had also been planning to kill himself.
+Vondrasek said police believe the gunman killed his father earlier Thursday in his hometown of Hostoun, just west of Prague, and that he had also been planning to kill himself.
 He didn’t elaborate.

+Later Thursday, Vondrasek said that based on a search of his home, the gunman was also suspected in the killing of another man and his 2-month-old daughter Dec.
+15, in Prague.

-The chief described the suspect as an excellent student but didn’t provide any other information.
+The chief described the shooter as an excellent student with no criminal record, but didn’t provide any other information.

-The suspect legally owned several guns, and what he did was “well thought out, a horrible act,” Vondrasek said.
+The shooter legally owned several guns — police said he was heavily armed Thursday and was carrying a lot of ammunition — and that what he did was “well thought out, a horrible act,” Vondrasek said.

+University authorities said they would tighten security in university buildings with immediate effect.

+“We mourn the loss of life of members of our university community, express our deepest condolences to all the bereaved and our thoughts are with all those affected by the tragedy,” Charles University said in a statement.

-The building where the shooting took place is located near the Vltava River in Jan Palach Square, a busy tourist area in Prague’s Old Town.
-It is just a few minutes’ walk from the picturesque Old Town Square, a major tourist attraction where thousands of visitors have been enjoying a popular Christmas market.
+The building where the shooting took place is in Jan Palach Square, a busy tourist area in Prague’s Old Town.
+It is just a few minutes’ walk from the picturesque Old Town Square, a major tourist attraction where a popular Christmas market attracts thousands of visitors.

 The government quickly sought to quell concerns that the massacre was back by foreign interests.